contember/docs/docs/schema/columns.md

 }
 ```

+You can then use these unique combinations to [fetch a single record](content/queries.md#fetching-a-single-record).
 "One has one" relationships are marked as unique by default.

 ## Enums

 - If you need to limit a set of allowed values for a column, you can do it using enums.
 - Enum column types are mapped to GraphQL enums.
-- In PostgreSQL, enums are represented as custom domain type.
+- In PostgreSQL enums are represented as custom domain type.

 ### Use case
 Let's say you want to add a state to the Post definition - it can be either a "draft", "for review" or "published".